 Academy The Academy of Nutrition and Dietetics (AND) ACEND Accreditation Council for Education in Nutrition and Dietetics is the accrediting agency for programs preparing students to begin careers as registered dietitians or dietetics technicians, registered.
 Thus, ACEND is the accreditation body for our programs.
 CDR Commission on Dietetic Registration.
 CDR administers the national registration exam and board certifications, and manages continuing education.
 Verification Statement This is the statement provided by the Dietetics Program Director to the CDR and to the student verifying that the student has completed all components necessary to sit for the registration exam.
 This is only issued after the student completes the dietetics program and achieves all skills needed to be an entry-level dietitian.
 KRDN Core Knowledge for the RD/RDN.
 These are guidelines put forth by ACEND.
 These KRDNs provide the student with the didactic component of a dietetics program.
 Students must demonstrate competence in all KRDNs before being issued a verification statement.
 CRDN Competencies for the RD/RDN.
 These are guidelines set forth by ACEND.
 The CRDNs specify what every dietitian should be able to do at the beginning of their practice career.
 Students must demonstrate competence in all CRDNs before being issued a verification statement.
 SPE Supervised Practice Experience.
 This is defined as planned learning experiences in which students perform tasks over a defined period of time to integrate knowledge, skills and values in real-life situations to contribute to the acquisition and mastery of practitioner competencies.
-Remote Student Identified Practice Site A Supervised Practice Experience site secured by the student.
-Distance-online students are responsible for securing their own preceptors/sites approximately 100 miles or more from our Ypsilanti main campus in order to complete all required SPE.
-Affiliation Agreement An affiliation agreement is the legal agreement between the Supervised Practice Experience facility and the EMU Board of Regents; it provides liability coverage for the student and the University, and protects all parties involved.
+Domata Chudant A Companyished Dynastics Formation as site assumed by the student Distance Remote Student Identified Practice Site A Supervised Practice Experience site secured by the student.
+Distanceidentified Practice Site online students are responsible for securing their own preceptors/sites approximately 100 miles or more from our Ypsilanti main campus in Affiliation Agreement order to complete all required SPE.
+An affiliation agreement is the legal agreement between the Affiliation Agreement Supervised Practice Experience facility and the EMU Board of Regents; it provides liability coverage for the student and the University, and protects all parties involved. ן אוטנבננג מוו אמו נובא ווויטויבט.